PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 0.90.0_4.0.0 - Release TBD - CLS Hatches, CLS Highlighting, Mod Refactoring and More Edition.
+ - New:  Added support for CLS Hatches.
+Now features a hatch dashboard.
+Mouseover a hatch and it is highlighted on the vessel.
+Takes advantage of changes made to CLS 1.1.1.0 to support third party Hatch control.
+Open/close individual/all hatches in a vessel.
+ - New:  Revised highlighting to reintroduce CLS enabled highlighting.
+Added a switch to turn on/off CLS highlighting.
+Takes advantage of recent changes made to CLS highlighting.
+ - New:  Many internal architectural changes and refactoring of plugin.
+Changed windows into separate classes.
+Prepare for a base window class.
+Added tooltip support.
+ - New:  Added tool tips for many buttons across entire plugin.
+Added ToolTip display switch in settings for those that don't want Tool tips to show, including granularity to the window level.
+ - New:  Major Roster Window enhancements.
+Altered action button dislay behaviors to be more clear.
+Added conditional tooltips to aid in use of little known features.
+Added Kerbal Title and Status to Kerbal info display.
+ - New:  Enabling/Disabling Blizzy Toolbar no longer requires a game restart.
+Turn it on or off in settings and it will take effect immediately.
+ - New:  Added SETI compatibility support for dataIsCollectable = false in Realism Mode.
+Now you cannot Xfer science data where dataIsCollectable = false for the source module.
+ - New:  Added vessel resource totals (quick reference) to Manifest Window resource buttons and Transfer Window Resource Title.
+ - New:  Added KSP-AVC support [url]http://forum.kerbalspaceprogram.com/threads/79745[/url]
+ - Bug:  When when transferring a resource in realism mode, sometimes the source part ends up negative and causes issues (moves resources 1 unit at a time, backwards.

 Version 0.90.0_3.3.4 - 16 Jan, 2015 - Bugs, Mod Tweaks and More Edition.
  - New:  Added a Limited Highlighting switch.
 When on, highlights only source and target parts.
          Highlighting switch must be enabled to use.